ramrodo/katacoda-scenarios/demo/step1.md

 The service mesh architecture can be divided into three parts:

-* Data plane - A collection of intelligent network proxies that bring together to intercept every request that goes through to your workloads.
+* **Data plane** - A collection of intelligent network proxies that bring together to intercept every request that goes through to your workloads.
-* Control Plane - Interacts with your service mesh and dictates its behaviour
+* **Control Plane** - Interacts with your service mesh and dictates its behaviour
-* Management Plane - Provides additional governance, expanded policy  and backend system integration
+* **Management Plane** - Provides additional governance, expanded policy  and backend system integration

-An epitome of Management Planes, Meshery is **the service mesh management plane**.
+An epitome of **Management Planes**, Meshery is **the service mesh management plane**.
 It mirrors the prominent features of SMPS and SMI and facilitates the benchmarking, interoperability, and standardization of service meshes, thus helping a user understand the overhead value of a service mesh and enabling them to fulfill their meshing needs efficiently.

 As a management plane, Meshery lies above the Data plane, and the Control plane and provides a long list of alluring features: